beumsk/Whack-a-Donkey-Kong/README.md

 # Whack-a-Donkey-Kong
- Play this Whack a mole themed Donkey Kong created for a #CodePenChallenge
+Smash all the Donkey Kongs in this special Whack a mole!

+TODO:
+* adapt speed to device
+* prevent multiple click by apparition